dcapwell/scala-tour/Variance.md

 # Variance and Bounds

+This doc was mostly taken from [Scala School](http://twitter.github.io/scala_school/).
+You can read there for more detailed view on this topic.

 ## Variance
 When you have a type T and a type T' which extends that type, the question to ask is is Container[T'] considered a subclass of Container[T]?
 Variance annotations lets you control when this is the case or not.